Chemical bonding concepts emerge naturally from maximally entangled atomic orbitals: Results

-\textbf{Genuine multipartite entanglement.} While the majority of molecules conform to the Lewis paradigm of two-electron, two-center bonds, many molecules cannot be fully described by this model.
+\textbf{Beyond Lewis Structures: Genuine Multipartite Entanglement.} Genuine multipartite entanglement: While the majority of molecules conform to the Lewis paradigm of two-electron, two-center bonds, many molecules cannot be fully described by this model.
 These molecules often exhibit bonding structures involving more than two atomic centers.
-For two-center bonds, the connection between bonding and entanglement is established through the bipartite maximally entangled state $|\Psi_{\rm bond}\rangle$ \eqref{eqn:psi_bond}.
-The natural question arises: what is the equivalent of $|\Psi_{\rm bond}\rangle$ in the case of multicenter bonds?
+For two-center bonds, the connection between bonding and entanglement is established through the bipartite maximally entangled state $|\varPsi_{\rm bond}\rangle$ in Eq.~\eqref{eqn:psi_bond}.
+The natural question arises: what is the equivalent of $|\varPsi_{\rm bond}\rangle$ in the case of multicenter bonds?

 To motivate our approach to the multicenter bonding problem, we first highlight that multipartite entangled states can belong to different classes with distinct internal structures.
 For example, for three qubits, the following two states~\cite{dur2000three}: